ScottW514/terraform-provider-datapower/docs/resources/aaa_jwt_generator.md

   - Choices: `A128CBC-HS256`, `A192CBC-HS384`, `A256CBC-HS512`, `A128GCM`, `A192GCM`, `A256GCM`
   - Default value: `A128CBC-HS256`
   - Required When: `gen_method`=`encrypt`
+  - Not Valid When: attribute is not conditionally required
 - `encrypt_algorithm` (String) Various key management algorithms can be used to encrypt the JWT, such as RSA1_5, RSA-OAEP, RSA-OAEP-256, A128KW, A192KW, A256KW, and dir.
 The default value is RSA1_5.
   - CLI Alias: `enc-alg`
   - Choices: `RSA1_5`, `RSA-OAEP`, `RSA-OAEP-256`, `A128KW`, `A192KW`, `A256KW`, `dir`
   - Default value: `RSA1_5`
   - Required When: `gen_method`=`encrypt`
+  - Not Valid When: attribute is not conditionally required
 - `encrypt_certificate` (String) The certificate alias can be used to encrypt the JWT.
 You can get the certificate alias by configuring the Crypto Certificate.
   - CLI Alias: `enc-cert`
   - Reference to: `datapower_crypto_certificate:id`
   - Required When: (`gen_method`=`encrypt` AND `encrypt_algorithm`=`RSA1_5`|`RSA-OAEP`|`RSA-OAEP-256`)
+  - Not Valid When: attribute is not conditionally required
 - `encrypt_sskey` (String) The shared secret key alias can be used to encrypt the JWT.
 You can get the shared secret key alias by configuring the Crypto Shared Secret Key.
   - CLI Alias: `enc-sskey`
   - Reference to: `datapower_crypto_sskey:id`
   - Required When: (`gen_method`=`encrypt` AND `encrypt_algorithm`=`A128KW`|`A192KW`|`A256KW`|`dir`)
+  - Not Valid When: attribute is not conditionally required
 - `gen_method` (Attributes) The signing and encryption methods can be used to secure and generate a JWT.
   - CLI Alias: `generate-method` (see [below for nested schema](#nestedatt--gen_method))
 - `issuer` (String) The issuer claim, "iss", identifies the principal that issues the JWT.
 The maximum length is 256 characters.
 The default value is <tt>idg</tt> .